MaudBoucherit/mushrooms/src/README.md

 # Mushrooms Project - Source
 This folder contains the scripts for the Mushrooms Project.

-## Main Script
-Released on 2017-11-23
-Last update on 2017-11-23

-[script.ipynb](script.ipynb) is a Jupyter notebook loading mushrooms.csv using the `pandas` package.
-It also display its 5th first rows and information about the data frame.

 ## Clean data
 Released on 2017-12-07